Underage Drinking Social Media Plan – right click images to download.

 #agematters #delayfirstuse #braindevelopment #underagedrinking

-Post Copy – All Platforms: Talking early and often about alcohol helps protect the developing brain and reduces the likelihood of underage drinking.
+Post Copy – All Platforms: It is never too early to talk to your children about alcohol and other addictive drugs.
+Talking early and often about alcohol helps protect the developing brain and reduces the likelihood of underage drinking.
 You don’t have to say everything at once.
 Just start the conversation — they hear you.
-When adults talk with youth:

 #agematters #delayfirstuse #braindevelopment #underagedrinking #youthprevention #healthybrains #protectourfuture #talktheyhearyou